zerovm/zerocloud/doc/Requests.md

 When you issue a GET request with version `open`: `/open/account/container/object` the following events will fire:

 - Zerocloud will get `Content-Type` of the object in url
-- Zerocloud will search for object with path /version/account/.zvm/content-type/config in Swift
+- Zerocloud will search for object with path `/version/account/.zvm/content-type/config` in Swift
 - if the object is found its contents will be used as a JSON job description template
-- the template will be filled with details from GET resuest: object url and parts of query string
+- the template will be filled with details from GET request: object url and parts of query string
 - the final JSON file will run and the result will be returned to user as a GET response

 Example: